DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       Here, each row :math:`i` represents one recorded sample, while each column includes the trajectory of an agent (as a numpy array of shape :math:`\{\vert T_i \vert{\times} 2\}`.
-      It has to be noted that :math:`N_{agents}` is the maximum number of agents considered in one sample overall recorded samples.
+      It has to be noted that :math:`N_{agents}` is the maximum number of agents considered in one sample over all recorded samples.
 If the number of agents in a sample is lower than :math:`N_{agents}` the subsequent corresponding fields of the missing agents are filled with np.nan instead of the aforementioned numpy array.
 It is also possible that positional data for an agent is only available at parts of the required time points, in which cases, the missing positions should be filled up with